 Engineering Procurement and Construction (EPC) – An Industry Trend

-An Engineering Procurement and Construction contract is a form of contract used where a contractor designs the installation, procures the necessary materials and builds the project, thus the acronym EPC; either directly or by subcontracting part of the work.
+An Engineering Procurement and Construction contract is a form of contract used where a contractor designs the installation, procures the necessary materials, and builds the project, thus the acronym EPC; either directly or by subcontracting part of the work.

-Some proponents prefer Engineering, Procurement and Construction Management (EPCM) in order to mitigate the contractor incurring monetary liability for failure to comply with any requirements including delivering a project on time.
+Some proponents prefer Engineering, Procurement, and Construction Management (EPCM) in order to mitigate the contractor incurring monetary liability for failure to comply with any requirements including delivering a project on time.
 Although the detailed contractual structure may vary most projects will entail the following agreements:

-- A Joint Venture (JV) agreement between the JV participants which sets out the rights and obligations of the JV participants in relation to management, control, and funding of the project.
+- A Joint Venture (JV) agreement between the JV participants which sets out the rights and obligations of the JV participants in relation to the management, control, and funding of the project.

 - The EPC contract will vary for each project, however, all will include a single point of responsibility; a fixed contract price specifying risks for cost overruns; a fixed completion date that is either a fixed date or a fixed period after the commencement of the EPC contract; performance guarantees, liquidated damages, and variations including change orders on terms acceptable to the contractor.